Projects

 Physical Networks

-Physical networks are networks of tangible objects, i.e., nodes and edges are embedded in a physical space under physical constraints including but not limited to volume exclusion [(Dehmamy, Milanlouei, and Barabási 2018)].
-Examples of physical networks include biological neural networks, vascular networks, porous media, granular materials, to name just a few [(Blagojević and Pósfai 2024)].
-The recent advances of imaging techniques and machine learning have significantly improved the availablity of three-dimensional maps of complex physical systems, which motivates the study of physical networks.
+Physical networks are networks of tangible objects, in which nodes and edges are embedded in physical space and subject to constraints such as volume exclusion [(Dehmamy, Milanlouei, and Barabási 2018)].
+Examples include biological neural networks, vascular systems, porous media, and granular materials.
+Advances in imaging technologies and accelerated reconstruction by ML/AI have recently made it possible to obtain detailed three-dimensional maps of such complex systems, providing new opportunities for studying physical networks.

-Over the recent years, the physicality of the network has been shown to result in the emergent properties such as entanglement [(Liu, Dehmamy, and Barabási 2021), (Glover and Barabási 2024)], bundling (Bonamassa et al. 2024), jamming (Pósfai et al. 2024), and degree-volume correlations (Pete et al. 2024).
+In recent years, the physical embedding of networks has been shown to give rise to emergent phenomena, including entanglement [(Liu, Dehmamy, and Barabási 2021), (Glover and Barabási 2024)], bundling (Bonamassa et al. 2024), jamming (Pósfai et al. 2024), and correlations between node degree and node volume (Pete et al. 2024).

-For my PhD thesis, I am investigating the spectral and topological properties of physical networks, as well as dynamical processes on physical networks.
+For my PhD thesis, I am exploring the spectral and topological properties of physical networks, as well as the dynamical processes that unfold on them.

 Higher-Order Networks

-Triadic interactions are three-body (higher-order) interactions in which a node regulates an edge between two other nodes positively or negatively.
-Such interactions are ubiquitous in real-world networks, such as glia cells in the brain that regulate the connectivity between neurons.
+Triadic interactions are higher-order, three-body interactions in which a node modulates the edge between two other nodes.
+Such interactions are ubiquitous in real-world systems, such as glia cells in the brain regulate synaptic connectivity between neurons.

 Fractal Scale-Free Networks

-Networks with fractal structure exhibit intriguing properties, such as the long-range degree correlations in the form of hub repulsion (Rozenfeld et al. 2008).
+Fractal networks are of particular interest because their structure gives rise to distinctive features, such as long-range degree correlations manifested in hub repulsion (Rozenfeld et al. 2008).